oclint/oclint-docs/usage/oclint-json-compilation-database.rst

 Generating JSON Compilation Database
 ------------------------------------

-There are three approaches for generating JSON Compilation Database - writing your own, using CMake, and using OCLint xcodebuild helper program.
+There are three approaches for generating JSON Compilation Database - writing our own, using CMake, and using OCLint xcodebuild helper program.

-Writing Your Own
+Writing Our Own
-^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^

-You can follow the format defined in `JSON Compilation Database Format Specification`_, and write your own ``compile_commands.json`` file.
-It is convenient when you have a few sources to inspect.
+We can follow the format defined in `JSON Compilation Database Format Specification`_, and write our own ``compile_commands.json`` file.
+It is convenient when we have only a few sources to inspect.

-You certainly need some tools' help if you have a large project.
+Other than this, we certainly need some tools' help when we have a large project.

 Using CMake
 ^^^^^^^^^^^

 `CMake`_ is a cross-platform build system.
 It can also help generate the required ``compile_commands.json`` compilation database.

-Read `CMake Documentation`_ about how to use CMake as your build system.
+Read `CMake Documentation`_ about how to use CMake as our build system.

-You need to tell CMake that you are expecting ``compile_commands.json`` to be generated, so that when CMake converts its ``CMakeLists.txt`` to regular ``Makefile``, it outputs ``compile_commands.json`` file for you along the way.
-To do this, add one extra option to you CMake command, for example:
+We need to tell CMake that we are expecting ``compile_commands.json`` to be generated, so that when CMake converts its ``CMakeLists.txt`` to regular ``Makefile``, it outputs ``compile_commands.json`` file for us along the way.
+To do this, add one extra option to our CMake command, for example:

 .. code-block:: bash